petesouth/shyhumangames_django_example/README.md

 - `/v2/suppliers`: This endpoint provides access to supplier data.
 You can use query parameters to filter and paginate the results.

+### React_ui_example  Will demonstrate calling this API for endless scrolling of "Suppliers"
+- The Sub project unser this project ./react_ui_example/
+- It contains it's own readme file.
+- Responsive Application written in react/redux/bootstrap
+- It's an example of calling the server api in this django and demonstrates an endless scroll example.

 ## Contributing

 If you would like to contribute to this project, please follow these steps: